-5.6.2 Requirements from WinGD and classification societies
+5.6.2 Requirements of WinGD and classification societies

 The scope of delivery of alarm and safety sensors has to cover the requirements of the respective classification society, WinGD, the shipyard and the owner.
-For the list of classification societies see section 9.1, \$\Bar{\Bar}\$ 9-1.)
+For the list of classification societies see section 9.1, 9-1.